MINE TOURS AND GOLD PANNING

 THE LEBANON SILVER MINE TOUR:

 Enhance your train ride with an optional walking tour of the Lebanon Silver Mine, located at the halfway point on the railroad.
 The tour takes you 500 feet into a mine tunnel bored in the 1870s.
 Your guide will point out rich veins of silver and tell you about early-day mining.
 The temperature inside the mine is a constant 44 degrees Fahrenheit, so bring a jacket or buy one in our well-stocked gift stores.
 The tour also includes visits to the manager’s office, and the miners’ change room.
+Children 5 and older are welcome on this tour.

 THE LEBANON EXTENSION MINE TOUR:

 The Lebanon Extension mine tour goes into the newly re-opened southwest Lebanon access tunnel.
 This tour takes you over 900 feet into Leavenworth Mountain.
 This tunnel follows a section of the Hise ore body that extends from the silver mines of Silver Plume to the Silver Queen mine in Georgetown.
 You will see naturally occurring “silver pearls”, (see below picture), calcified hobnail boot prints, calcite dams, stalactites that are over 100 years old.
+Children 7 and older are welcome on this tour.

 THE EVERETT GOLD PANNING & SILVER MINE TOUR:

 The Everett Mine has recently reopened!
 It gives visitors a sense of a mine when it was brand new and in operation in the late 1880s.
 The lighting is set to a level similar to the candle lights the miners would have been using.
 The interior mine exhibits cover: the transition from hand drilling to mechanical drilling, the differences between black powder and dynamite blasting, ore removal, timbering, and tunnel construction.
 Guests also pan for gold, and can take home everything they find!
 Every guest receives a hot dog, chips, and lemonade.
 This tour is open Fridays though Mondays through September.
+Children 5 and older are welcome on this tour.

 NOTES & TERMS: The mine tour adds another 1 hour and 15 minutes to your train trip.
 The mine tour is not recommended for young children who cannot walk the entire distance on their own, anyone who is mobility impaired in any way, or those who might have a problem at 9,000 feet in elevation.
 Strollers and wheelchairs are not permitted.
 Mine tours are not available on the last train departure of the day.
 All guests must wear hard hats.
 The tours involve about 3/4 of a mile of walking into dark, enclosed spaces.
 Please use your discretion and consider yours and your child's limitations.
 Weather conditions can change rapidly, so please come prepared for an outdoor adventure!